csisztaiarnold/useful_stuff_for_a_debian_system/README.md

 ```
 sudo apt-get install vice
 ```
-Since the Debian distribution doesn't contains any ROMs, just download the Windows version from http://vice-emu.sourceforge.net/ and unpack the desired machine folder to ~/.vice
+Since the Debian distribution doesn't contains any ROMs, just download the Windows version from http://vice-emu.sourceforge.net/ and unpack the desired machine folder to `~/.vice` or `/usr/lib/vice`

 #### Insomnia (REST client)